Royal Pawn (Denmark): The royal pawnbroking establishment

 In 1758, Assistenshuset moved to a three-winged building at the corner of Nybrogade, Manoløs and Snaregade.
-It had been constructed for mayor Christian Bjerregård in 1730-32 after his house at the site had been destroyed in the Copenhagen Fire of 1729.
+It had been constructed for burgermaster Christian Berregård in 1730-32 after his house at the site had been destroyed in the Copenhagen Fire of 1729.
 His son sold the property to Adrian Kiøbke in 1754.
 In 1755, it had been acquired by two French hatters, Jean Jaques Douihac and Jaques Cuny, who had used it for manufacture and sale of hats.